supechicken/ChromeOS-AutoStart/README.md

 ## An extension for running shell command at ChromeOS startup automatically without remounting root filesystem as read/write.

 ## Installation
-### WARNING: This extension may conflict with dev version of Secure Shell extension
+### WARNING: This extension may conflict with dev version of Secure Shell extension, you may need to remove dev version of Secure Shell (if installed)

 - Download archive of this repository and unzip it
 - Go to chrome://extensions/ and enable Developer Mode